THE CHALLENGE

 THE OPPORTUNITY

-GP funds aim to improve the health and economic position of low-income urban and peri-urban households by investing in social enterprises that provide access to low-cost, hygienic toilets and waste management services.
+GP and its affiliated funds aim to improve the health and economic position of low-income urban and peri-urban households by investing in partners that provide access to low-cost, hygienic toilets and waste management services.

 The target demographic is populations living in poor, informal settlements in urban and peri-urban areas, living on less than $3.20 PPP/person/day.